mkweisbr/Netflix-Financial-Analysis/README.md

 Cash flow metrics over time (Free Cash Flow, CFO to Net Income) Stock daily and annual returns (bar charts and line plots) Skills Demonstrated
+Python & pandas for data cleaning, transformation, and analysis Financial analysis concepts and ratio calculations Data visualization and storytelling using matplotlib How to Run
+Open this notebook in Google Colab.
+Upload the CSV files for Netflix financials:
+NFLX_income.csv
+NFLX_balance.csv
+NFLX_cashflow.csv
+NFLX_stock_history.csv
+Run all cells sequentially to reproduce the analysis and visualizations.
 Python & pandas for data cleaning, transformation, and analysis Financial analysis concepts and ratio calculations Data visualization and storytelling using matplotlib